awsdocs/amazon-ec2-user-guide/doc_source/ebs-attaching-volume.md

 1. Choose **Attach**\.

 1. Connect to your instance and mount the volume\.
-For more information, see [Making an Amazon EBS volume available for use on Linux](ebs-using-volumes.md)\.
+For more information, see [Make an Amazon EBS volume available for use on Linux](ebs-using-volumes.md)\.

 **To attach an EBS volume to an instance using the command line**